Sobolev mappings between RCD spaces and applications to harmonic maps: a heat kernel approach: Introduction

 or

 holds.
-Then for any map $f:X \to Y$, the following two conditions are equivalent. \begin{enumerate} \item $f$ is a $0$-Sobolev map. \item $f$ is a Sobolev map. \end{enumerate} Moreover if (1) holds (thus (2) also holds), then the sequence $(\tilde{\Phi}_t\circ f)^*g_{L^2}$ $L^1$-converges to a tensor $f^*g_Y$, called the \textit{pull-back by $f$}, as $t \to 0^+$ and that $f$ is a Lipschitz-Lusin map with
+Then the following two conditions are equivalent. \begin{enumerate} \item $f$ is a $0$-Sobolev map. \item $f$ is a Sobolev map. \end{enumerate} Moreover if (1) holds (thus (2) also holds), then the sequence $(\tilde{\Phi}_t\circ f)^*g_{L^2}$ $L^1$-converges to a tensor $f^*g_Y$, called the \textit{pull-back by $f$}, as $t \to 0^+$ and that $f$ is a Lipschitz-Lusin map with

 whenever the restriction of $f$ to a Borel subset $D$ of $X$ is Lipschitz, where $G_f$ is the minimal $2$-weak upper gradient of $f$ (see Definition \ref{defsoble}) and $\mathrm{Lip}$ denotes the local slope (see (\ref{localslope})).
-Furthermore for $\meas_X$-a.e. $x \in X$, $G_f$ coincides with the best bound of $f^*g_Y$ as a bilinear form. \end{theorem} We will prove some compactness results for such Sobolev maps (Theorems \ref{propcompact} and \ref{corcompactness}).
+Furthermore for $\meas_X$-a.e. $x \in X$, $G_f^2$ coincides with the best bound of $f^*g_Y$ as a bilinear form. \end{theorem} We will prove some compactness results for such Sobolev maps (Theorems \ref{propcompact} and \ref{corcompactness}).
 Note that a map is said to be \textit{Lipschitz-Lusin} if there exists a sequence of Borel subsets $D_i$ such that the complement of the union of $\{D_i\}_i$ is null with respect to the reference measure and that the restriction of the map to each $D_i$ is Lipschitz.
 See Definition \ref{def:lipschitzlusin}.
 It is worth pointing out that this theorem can be regarded as a nonlinear analogue of Cheeger's differentiability theorem \cite{Cheeger} which states that for a PI metric measure space $(Z, \dist_Z, \meas_Z)$ (that is, a Poincar\'e inequality and the volume doubling conddition are satisfied), any Sobolev function $f:Z \to \mathbb{R}$ is Lipschitz-Lusin with

-whenever the restriction of $f$ to a Borel subset $D$ of $X$ is Lipschitz, where $|\nabla f|$ is the minimal relaxed slope of $f$ (or equivalently, the minimal $2$-weak upper gradient of $f$).
+whenever the restriction of $f$ to a Borel subset $D$ of $Z$ is Lipschitz, where $|\nabla f|$ is the minimal relaxed slope of $f$ (or equivalently, the minimal $2$-weak upper gradient of $f$).

 Theorem \ref{thm:cheeger} allows us to define the \textit{energy density} of such a $f$ by